shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ## Ecosystem Considerations
 The prominent position of Black Rockfish as both a major predator (adult stage) and prey (larvae to juvenile stages) in mostly nearshore areas suggest it to be a notable player in the nearshore ecosystem.
 The California Current is a highly variable and dynamic system, and it has been recognized for years that rockfishes are subject to large swings in recruitment that are tied to environmental conditions.
 It is believe to be one of the reasons rockfishes exhibit long lives and the ability to go years without significant recruitment, but can produce large recruitment events when conditions are favorable (a phenomenon known as the "storage effect").

 Black Rockfish off central Oregon have recently been shown to exhibit changes in larval and juvenile growth rates that correlate with prey abundance and water temperature, to name just a few of the factors [@fennie_larval_2023].
 Settlement rates exhibited a dome-shaped relationship, demonstrating a "window" of good growth conditions for successful settlement.
-This assessment uses an updated functional maturity relationship.
+Black Rockfish mature at a relatively young age.
+This assessment uses a functional maturity relationship, updated from the previous assessment that used a biological maturity relationship.

 No formal (e.g., inclusion of environmental indices) ecosystem considerations have been made given the lack of data for such an undertaking.
 McClure et al. [-@mcclure_vulnerability_2023] report the climate vulnerability for several west coast groundfishes, including Black Rockfish.
 Black Rockfish demonstrated both high biological sensitivity and high climate exposure risk, to give it an overall high vulnerability score to climate change.
 This result should also be considered with the fact that like many rockfishes, periods of low productivity is not unusual to Black Rockfish and their extended longevity has historically allowed them to wait for advantageous productivity periods.
 Additional stressors such as fishing and climate change that possibly truncate longevity could bring significant challenges to population sustainability.

 ## Historical and Current Fishery Information
 Black Rockfish are harvested by a wide variety of fishing methods including trawling, trolling, and hook-and-line fishing with jigs and longlines.
 Black Rockfish are a major component of the nearshore fixed gear groundfish fishery, known as the "live-fish" fishery, and as incidental catch in the troll fishery for salmon and groundfish.
 Historically, Black Rockfish was a common, though more incidental, component of the trawl fishery.
 With the decline of salmon fishing opportunities in the 1980s and 1990s, Black Rockfish became a vital target of marine recreational fisheries in Oregon, especially during periods of restricted or slack fishing for salmon, halibut, and tuna.

 Recreational harvest of Black Rockfish has become the dominant source of removals in Oregon.
-Since 1990, annual recreational harvests of Black Rockfish have averaged 301.2 tons off Oregon.
-Commercial annual harvests by non-trawl gear types during the same period averaged 126.9 mt in Oregon.
+Since 1990, annual recreational harvests of Black Rockfish have averaged 315.1 tons off Oregon.
+Commercial annual harvests by non-trawl gear types during the same period averaged 127.9 mt in Oregon.
 Harvests by trawl on average during this period have been less than 3 mt annually.

 Removal histories have been a significant axis of uncertainty in the past assessments of Black Rockfish.
 A major task for the 2007 assessments of Black Rockfish in was developing a plausible reconstruction of historical landings of Black Rockfish and exploring the consequences of those landings.
-A formal commercial catch reconstruction had been recently developed in Oregon [@karnowski_historical_2014] for the 2015 Black Rockfish assessment, but was subsequently modified to better estimate trawl landings in Oregon and Washington (@cope_assessments_2016).
-This current assessment also utilizes a recent recreational catch reconstruction (@whitman_oregon_2023).
+A formal commercial catch reconstruction had been recently developed in Oregon [@karnowski_historical_2014] for the 2015 Black Rockfish assessment, but was subsequently modified to better delineate trawl landings in Oregon and Washington [@cope_assessments_2016].
+This current assessment also utilizes a recent recreational catch reconstruction [@whitman_oregon_2023].

 ## Summary of Management History and Performance
-Prior to 2000 the Pacific Fishery Management Council (PFMC or Council) managed the federal fishery for Black Rockfish as part of the Sebastes complex, with no separate Acceptable Biological Catch (ABC) or Optimum Yield (OY) for Black Rockfish.
+Prior to 2000 the Pacific Fishery Management Council (PFMC or Council) managed the federal fishery for Black Rockfish as part of the *Sebastes* complex, with no separate Acceptable Biological Catch (ABC) or Optimum Yield (OY) for Black Rockfish.
 Beginning in 2000, the Council established an ABC of 1,200 mt for Black Rockfish caught north of Cape Mendocino (in the Eureka, Columbia, and Vancouver INPFC statistical areas), but left Black Rockfish south of Cape Mendocino as part of the "other rockfish" category.
-Oregon Black Rockfish continued to be managed as a part of a complex following the 2003 and 2007 assessments, as these assessments combined the Oregon portion of the stock with California (@ralston_status_2003; @sampson_status_2007).
+Oregon Black Rockfish continued to be managed as a part of a complex following the 2003 and 2007 assessments, as these assessments combined the Oregon portion of the stock with California [@ralston_status_2003; @sampson_status_2007].

 The 2015 Black Rockfish assessment split the stock into three units for modeling, including California, Oregon and Washington.
-This was the first time the Oregon Black Rockfish stock was assessed in isolation (@cope_assessments_2016).
-Following the implementation of harvest specifications from this assessment, Oregon Black Rockfish were moved to be managed as a part of the Oregon Black/Blue/Deacon complex in 2017 and manangement of Black Rockfish within this complex has continued since.
-The ACLs/OYs have not been exceeded since this complex was created.
+This was the first time the Oregon Black Rockfish stock was assessed in isolation [@cope_assessments_2016].
+Following the implementation of harvest specifications from this assessment, Oregon Black Rockfish were moved in 2017 for the purpose of management to the Oregon Black/Blue/Deacon complex, and manangement of Black Rockfish within this complex has continued since that time.
+The ACLs/OYs have not been exceeded since this complex was created (Table \ref{tab:manage}).

 In Oregon, Black Rockfish are allocated to both the commercial and recreational fisheries.
 The primary commercial fishery for Black Rockfish is the nearshore live-fish fishery, which is managed as a year-round fishery with annual state harvest caps and two-month trip limits.
 The commercial nearshore fishery first developed as an open access fishery in the early 1990s and transitioned to a State limited-entry permit system in 2004.
 The commercial nearshore fleet is composed of small vessels that target shallow nearshore rocky reefs using mostly hook and line jig or bottom longline fishing gear.

 As noted above, Black Rockfish is the predomiant species in the recreational fishery, which is managed using annual harvest guidelines, daily bag limits, and different types of spatial and temporal closures.
 Oregon had no recreational bag limits for marine fishes until 1976 when the state established a 25-fish limit.
-In 1978 the state established a daily limit of 15 fish for each angler's combined bag of rockfish, cabezon and greenling, which stayed in effect until 1994 when the state established a 10-fish-per-angler daily bag limit specifically for Black Rockfish.
+In 1978 the state established a daily limit of 15 fish for each angler's combined bag of rockfish, Cabezon and greenling, which stayed in effect until 1994 when the state established a 10-fish-per-angler daily bag limit specifically for Black Rockfish.
 Over time, the bag limits for marine species, of which Black Rockfish is the primary species, have gradually declined from 10 in 2000 to four or five fish in recent years (2017 - 2022).
 The use of in-season spatial closures to regulate effort have become common as well.
 In-season adjustments to regulations can be made more restrictive or less restrictive, depending on circumstances and the prospects for early attainment of harvest caps.
-Seasonal depth restrictions (e.g., inside 30 fathoms April 1 to September 30) are one tool used regularly in recent years to control the fishery, driven largely by the need to avoid bycatch of the primary rebuilding species, canary rockfish and yelloweye rockfish.
+Seasonal depth restrictions (e.g., inside 30 fathoms April 1 to September 30) are one tool used regularly in recent years to control the fishery, driven largely by the need to avoid bycatch of the primary rebuilding species, Canary Rockfish and Yelloweye Rockfish.

 Some recent important regulations or management events include the following:

 * 2000: Black Rockfish began to be managed by the Council as a minor nearshore species.
 Commercial trip limits were significantly reduced, with specific restrictions applying to Black Rockfish.
 * 2002: Oregon adopted an Interim Nearshore Fishery Management Plan in anticipation of increased pressure on nearshore stocks due to reduced fishing opportunities for groundfish in federal waters.
 Regulations included fishing-sector specific caps on retained harvests, set approximately at the levels attained in 2000.
 * 2003: The Council established Rockfish Conservation Areas (RCAs) to control catches of overfished rockfish species, and large portions of the shelf were closed to fishing.
-Differential trip limits were applied north and south of a management boundary at 40\textdegree10' N. latitude for nearshore Sebastes species.
+Differential trip limits were applied north and south of a management boundary at 40\textdegree10' N. latitude for nearshore *Sebastes* species.
 Nearshore permittees in Oregon became subject to depth restrictions consistent with the shoreward non-trawl RCA boundary.
 * 2004: The Oregon nearshore commercial fishery became a limited-entry permit system.
 Trip limits were established.
 The sport fishery in Oregon closed in September 2004 due to early attainment of the state's limit for sport-caught Black Rockfish.
 This was the first time that the sport rockfish fishery in Oregon had not been open all year.
 * 2005: The recreational fishery in Oregon closed early.
 * 2007: Black/Blue rockfish harvest cap was attained early and the nearshore commercial fishery closed for remainder of year.
 * 2017: The recreational fishery in Oregon closed early.